branding board

 Elements of a Brand Board: What to Include in Your Brand Board

-Before we jump to create a brand board, what should you include in your brand board?
+Before we create a brand board, what should you include in it?

 You’ll need to have the elements of your branding board ready, so you can easily fill them into a brand board template.
 Here’s a list of elements to include in your brand board design.

 Logos help you introduce your brand.
-It is a visual expression of your brand but not the core brand.
+It is a visual representation of your brand, but not the core brand itself.

-Although many people trying to DIY their brands often go with just one logo, they soon realize that just one logo cannot do the magic.
+Although many people trying to DIY their brands often opt for just one logo, they soon realize that a single logo cannot do the trick.

-Imagine you have just one logo, it could be a horizontal or circle logo, and you need your logo to fit into a space in your website or social media design, but unfortunately, it just can’t.
+Imagine you have just one logo, which could be a horizontal or circular design, and you need it to fit into a space on your website or social media design, but unfortunately, it just doesn’t.

-This is why designers create at least 3-4 logo variations for any brand.
+This is why designers create at least three to four logo variations for any brand.

 Your primary logo is the main logo for representing your brand and blog.
 Your other brand logos will be built off your primary logo.

-Most primary logos are horizontal, need lots of space, and fit perfectly as the main logo on the website. (i.e., logo for headers).
+Most primary logos are horizontal, require a lot of space, and fit perfectly as the main logo on a website. (i.e., logo for headers).

 A secondary logo is an alternate logo.
-You’ll use your secondary in places where your primary logo cannot fit – For example, in mobile website headers, prints etc.
+You’ll use your secondary logo in places where your primary logo cannot fit, such as mobile website headers, prints, and so on.

 A submark logo is a smaller version of your logo.
 It may include your brand name, just initials, or elements from your main logo.